We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 An individual can attend different types of therapy, including:

-- Cognitive-behavioral therapy (CBT): The American Psychological Association (APA) states that CBT is effective in treating depression, anxiety, eating disorders, and other conditions.
+- Cognitive behavioral therapy (CBT): The American Psychological Association (APA) states that CBT effectively treats depression, anxiety, eating disorders, and other conditions.

 - Interpersonal or talking therapy: The United Kingdom’s National Health Service (NHS) states that interpersonal therapy helps people with depression identify and address relationship challenges.